basp-group/Faceted-HyperSARA/docs/source/setup.rst

 4. Run the :mat:scpt:`experiments.main_input_exp` with MATLAB.

-.. .. code-block:: bash

-..    conda activate async_sampling
-..    cd path/to/repo
-..    # to check the list of input parameters
-..    # ...

 Testing the library with a synthetic dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To test the imaging pipeline with a synthetic data test.

+1. Retrieve the
+   `S_DDE_MODEL.fits <https://researchportal.hw.ac.uk/files/43645966/S_DDE_MODEL.fits>`_ image file associated with :cite:p:`Dabbech2021`.
+   Place the file in the ``data/`` folder at the root of the library.

+2. Generate one (or all) synthetic wideband image cube used in :cite:p:`Thouvenin2021` using the :mat:scpt:`experiments.main_generate_cyga_cubes` script, following the instructions.

-1. Generate a synthetic dataset using :mat:func:`experiments.main_generate_data`, and run the (properly configured) `experiments.main_input_exp.m` script (see :ref:`previous section<Reconstructing an image cube from an MS-Table>`).
+3. Generate a synthetic dataset using :mat:func:`experiments.main_generate_data`, and run the (properly configured) :mat:scpt:`experiments.main_input_exp` script (see :ref:`previous section<Reconstructing an image cube from an MS-Table>`).

-2. Configure :mat:scpt:`experiments.main_input_exp` following the instructions
+4. Configure :mat:scpt:`experiments.main_input_exp` following the instructions
    provided in the file.